 7. The Second Congo War killed an estimated 5.4 million people.
 It started in 1998 and involved eight African countries.
 It is said to be the largest war in African history.
-This made the Second Congo War the deadliest worldwide conflict since the second World War.
-The war was officially ended after 8 long years (2006) however, there are still hostile activities till this present day.
+This made the Second Congo War the deadliest worldwide conflict since World War II.
+The war was officially ended after 8 long years (2006), however, there are still hostile activities till this present day.

-6. South Africa has the highest number of people living with HIV/Aids in the world (5.6 million).
+6. South Africa has the highest number of people living with HIV/AIDS in the world (5.6 million).
 That is approximately 9% of the entire population and an adult prevalence rate of 17.8% (15-49 years).
-This value is the highest in the world and quite significant when compared to Canada with 56,000 and Croatia and Quatar with only 200.
+This value is the highest in the world and quite significant when compared to Canada with 56,000 and Croatia and Qatar with only 200.

 5. Benin, a country in West Africa has the highest national average of twinning, with a whopping 27.9 twins per 1,000 births.
 This evidence was based on databases for 76 developing countries which forms the most comprehensive study on twins so far for the developing world.
 This includes data on approximately 2.5 million births by nearly 1.4 million women which were collected between 1987 and 2010.
 It is on record that of the developing nations studied, 13.6 twins per 1,000 births were born on average.

 4. In Tunisia, the images of fish are commonly used because it is believed that it offers protection against evil.
 You would often find new buildings with fish bones or fishtails embedded in them while construction is ongoing.
 Cars are not left out as they have brightly coloured fishes attached to them which could be in form of plastic or cloth.
 This is done to provide protection to the passengers.